pythonwithalex/mynotes/Javascript/functions.md

-Functions are like objects in that they can have properties.
+Functions can have properties.
-Every time you declare a function, you create a lexical scope.
+A Function definition defines a lexical scope.
-Functions are objects and thus are unique

-lexical
+Identical functions unique

 #### Execution contexts